mc-similian/bambulab-ams-spoolman-filamentstatus/README.md

 ## !!
 Attention !!
-This Solution only Works on Original Bambu Lab Spools with RFID tag and Bambu Lab Printers with connected AMS for the P and X Series.
+This Solution only Works on Original Bambu Lab Spools with RFID tag and Bambu Lab Printers with connected AMS for the P, H and X-Series.
 The AMS Lite is not supported on updating Spools on Spoolman because it only shows 100% or 0% left on the Spool ([#Issue 4](https://github.com/Rdiger-36/bambulab-ams-spoolman-filamentstatus/issues/4#issuecomment-2550571529)).
-However it can be used to Create Spools and Filaments on Spoolman and connect thier serials with it.
+However it can be used to Create Spools and Filaments on Spoolman and connect their serials with it.

 ## Features

-- Real-time AMS filament status updates for all possible AMS on one printer (max.
-4 AMS + 8 AMS HT)
+- Real-time AMS filament status updates for all possible AMS on one printer (12 AMS max --> max.
+4 AMS Standard/2-Pro + 8 AMS HT)
 - Multiple Printer Support
 - Synchronizes spool usage with Spoolman
 - Lightweight Docker container for easy deployment